GoGame-Recognition-Project/GoGame-Recognition-Website/README.md

 - **Game management:** Capable of streaming and visually reproducing a Go game with or without respecting the Go game rules.
 - **Intuitive Visualization:** An interactive user interface has been developed on the base of this project.
 The interface takes the form of a website, housed in a separate repository.
 Feel free to explore it by clicking here.

 ---

+---

+## Demo
+Game mode demo where playing have to be according to Go rules:

+Free mode demo where one can place any stone anywhere anytime:

+---